 About Positive Impact

 Having a Positive Impact is an intention and an aspiration at the heart of the work we do.
-Human beings have a profound impact on people and the world around us – whether we are conscious of this or not.

 “We can do hard things”

 – Glennon Doyle, Untamed

 B.A., Grad Dip.
 Comms., Master of Applied Positive Psychology (MAPP)